Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 * by using sonata block events
 * by writing a theme

-For the needs of this tutorial, we would go the first way.
+For the needs of this tutorial, we will go the first way.
 What's crucial, we need to determine which template should be overwritten.
-Naming for twig files in Sylius, both in **Shop** and **AdminBundle** are pretty clear and straightforward.
+Naming for twig files in Sylius, both in **ShopBundle** and **AdminBundle** are pretty clear and straightforward.
 In this specific case, the template to override is ``src/Sylius/Bundle/AdminBundle/Resources/views/ProductVariant/Tab/_details.html.twig``.
 It should be copied to ``src/Resources/views/SyliusAdminBundle/ProductVariant/Tab/`` directory, and additional field should be placed somewhere in the template.

 .. code-block:: twig

+    {# src/Resources/views/SyliusAdminBundle/ProductVariant/Tab/_details.html.twig #}

     {#...#}